rotolanna/Software_and_Computing_Project/Proposal_of_repository.md

 At first I started with the Project_00 code, which is mostly in C language.
 It contains the definition of the *Event* class and the main function.
 The Event is composed of all the variables that are related to the particle informations in each part of the detectors.

-In order to make the code easy for other people to use and easy to edit, I decided to split it into blocks using the classes in c ++.
+Afterwards, I made Project_01 in order to make the code easy for other people to use and easy to edit, so I decided to split it into blocks using the class concept in c ++.
 All the functions, recalled in the main of Analysis.cpp,   are, in turn, divided into a subset of functions that perform different sub-tasks.
 In this way, you can change or add code lines and test or comment it  without affecting the integrity of the total function used in the main.

 I created the first class *Initialization* which sets the experimental informations about each detectors and the beam (Z, A, Energy).